otaviojava/jnosql-site/docs/key-value.md

 </dependency>
 ```

-Use annotation to define both the Id and the entity name, same as JPA.
+Use annotation to define both the Id and the entity name.

 ```java
 @Entity